nicole-dwenger/cdslanguage-network/README.md

 ## Description
 > This project relates to Assignment 4: Network Analysis of the course Language Analytics.

-The aim of this project was to combine the method of Network Analysis and with named entities in text.
+The aim of this project was to combine the method of network analysis with named entity recognition in text.
 Specifically, named entities of persons were extracted from a dataset of fake and real news, to investigate their importance and relationships.
 Rather than only looking at the entire news data, networks were also generated using subsets of fake and real news, to be able to compare the people mentioned in these text documents.
-Thus, this repository contains two scripts: (1) targeted towards the news data, to extract a weighted edge-list of texts in the fake and real news dataset, and (2) a generalisable command-line script for simple network analysis.
+This repository contains two scripts: (1) targeted towards the news data, to extract a weighted edge-list of texts in the fake and real news dataset, and (2) a generalisable command-line script for simple network analysis.
 When developing the scripts, one aim was also to bundle up functions in a class to increase code modularity.

 ## Methods